liammclennan/dddbne24/slides/notes.md

 Note that mocha/specflow style specs are much more difficult to read than plain md.

+Difficult to organize when they get large.

+Language specific.
+Need a different tool / spec for each programming language.

 ### 008 Pong

 Pong is a simple tennis simulation game.
 The player moves a paddle to hit the ball back at a wall.